DeviantCord/DeviantCord/README.md

 #### How can we check your progress on the bot?
 Until the open beta release, your best bet is the changelog file.
 It will contain changelogs for internal builds.

-#### How long until the public beta?
-It shouldn't be longer then a week, but no promises.
-Updates will be posted here

-# Tasks
-These should not take long to implement
-* Cleanup code
-* Add debug commands
-* Logging Errors

 # Credits
 - [@deviantart](https://github.com/DeviantArt) for developing the DeviantArt and Sta.ch API